Don’t Stop Believin’

 Learn how to play Don’t Stop Believin’ by Journey on the piano!
 Follow along with your teacher Devon in the best tutorial online.

-How many times have you screamed “Don't Stop… Believin!” at the top of your lungs in a crowded bar or at the end of a wedding, arm in arm, casting inhibitions to the wind?
-Incredibly, this is an experience shared across generations and beyond borders and it speaks to the sheer timelessness of thi...
+How many times have you screamed “Don't Stop… Believin'!” at the top of your lungs in a crowded bar or at the end of a wedding, arm-in-arm, casting inhibitions to the wind?
+Incredibly, this is an experience shared across generations and beyond borders and it speaks to the sheer timelessn...

 When I perform this one, I continue playing the main riff throughout the remaining verses, since it really fills things out, but it can be fun to whip up a synth patch and play the stabs as well – it all depends on the context.
 One thing to look out for is the anticipation of the bass line.
 In the intro, the left hand is consistently landing on the upbeats, but during the verses, it switches to the downbeat every other measure.